Tan vs. Tanto: How to Master Comparisons of Equality in Spanish

 El conejo no corre tan elegantemente como la liebre.
 (The rabbit doesn’t run as elegantly as the hare.)

 Ana no escribe tan lento como María.
 (Ana doesn’t write as slow as María.)

 Use Tanto to Compare Nouns

 If you want to compare nouns, you should use tanto and its siblings instead of tan.

-As with every Spanish adjective, the sibling you use will depend on the gender and number of the noun you are trying to compare.
+As with every Spanish adjective, the sibling you use will depend on the gender and number of the noun you’re trying to compare.
+Use:

-I mentioned in the introduction that this family of adjectives has a close friendship with the word como as well, so bear this in mind when trying to remember the formula for comparing nouns:
+Remember that this family of adjectives has a close friendship with the word como as well:

 Bebo tanto té como tú.
 (I drink as much tea as you.)